 Test MHC Virtual Private Network (VPN)

 Systems and services that reside on the college network (such as Colleague, EMS, Lawson, OnBase, PowerFAIDS, and Titanium) require that you establish a VPN connection to the college network in order to access them.
 Please set up your VPN connection on the computer you plan to use from home.
 Visit Using the Virtual Private Network for download instructions.

 Once you’ve downloaded the MHC VPN, test your connection from off-campus using the following steps:

 - Turn on your computer and connect to the internet as you normally would.

 - Open the GlobalProtect VPN software, and sign in using your MHC user account and password.

-- Once you’ve successfully connected to the VPN, you will receive a welcome message.
+- Once you’ve successfully connected to the VPN, you will see a "Welcome to MHC VPN" message.

 For more information regarding VPN, see our FAQ at the bottom of this page.
 If you cannot download or connect to the VPN, contact the Technology Help Desk for support.

 Antivirus and malware protection